Facts & Statistics

 - Duke University School of Medicine also ranks among the top American medical schools in National Institutes of Health grant funding (excluding R&D contracts and ARRA awards) with more than $356 million in the 2017 fiscal year.

 - Duke is home to the nation’s largest and oldest academic clinical research organization – the Duke Clinical Research Institute (DCRI).
-DCRI has conducted studies at more than 37,000 sites in 65 countries, enrolling more than 1.2 million patients and generating more than 10,000 publications in peer-reviewed journals.
+DCRI has conducted studies around the world, generating more than 14,000 publications in peer-reviewed journals.

 - The Duke University School of Medicine includes the research efforts of basic and clinical faculty members in 37 departments, centers and institutes.
 Their research has resulted in some of the world's most significant medical and biological discoveries as well as innovative new treatments for a wide range of human diseases.